kodemore/httpea/README.md

-# httpkit
+# Httpea

-Httpkit is an abstraction library which provides a set of classes that represent different parts of the http communication process.
+Httpea is an abstraction library which provides a set of classes that represent different parts of the http communication process.
 These classes can be used to build custom http clients and servers, or to extend existing ones.

 The idea behind this library is to provide an interface for manipulating http requests and responses in a way that is easy to use and understand.